sweattep/ancient_quotes/README.md

 >Will you exchange that which is better for that which is worse?

 >And indeed, for you in grazing livestock is a lesson.
 We give you drink from what is in their bellies - between excretion and blood - pure milk, palatable to drinkers.

+>So do you believe in part of the Scripture and disbelieve in part?
+Then what is the recompense for those who do that among you except disgrace in worldly life

+>O you who have believed, decreed upon you is fasting as it was decreed upon those before you that you may become righteous